pb111/Machine-Learning-with-Python/README.md

 This repository contains Data Science projects in Python programming language completed by me for self-learning and demonstration purposes.

-The projects are done on Jupyter Notebooks (Notebook Server 5.6.0).
+All the projects are done on Jupyter Notebooks (Notebook Server 5.6.0).
 The server is running on Python version 3.7.0.

 I will keep adding more projects as I complete them.
 The Jupyter Notebooks links in all the projects have been provided.